DOLARIK/movie_genre_prediction/README.md

-# Capstone Project (Multi-Label Movie Genre Classification)
+# Multi-Label Movie Genre Classification

-Predict movie genres given the movie plot summary.
+Predict genre names by looking at the summary of the movie.

 ## Usage: